ringa-js/ringa/docs/docs/architecture/iocFPAndRinga.md

-As a result, rather than try to compare Ringa's architecture directly to the pros and cons of functional programming and a global state store, I will just provide a walkthrough of my own understanding of functional programming and inversion of control in an attempt to solve and discuss how I used Ringa to solve the same problems.
+As a result, rather than try to compare Ringa's architecture directly to the pros and cons of functional programming and a global state store, I will just provide a walkthrough of my own understanding of functional programming and inversion of control in an attempt to explain how I used Ringa to tackle the same problems.

 ## Side-effects and State